hackclub/OnBoard/projects/wire2hotendmax/README.md

 ## Design
 ##### This design has been worked on for at least a year.
 I'm personally extremely proud of this.
 I've had many failures with the previous designs though, the first one had too small of traces, and I never noticed until I made v1.5.
 Made with KiCAD

+For up to date and more information, visit https://github.com/BoredFishRE/Wire2HotendMAX